-The entitlement to purchase tax-exempt products in tax warehouses on the basis of the above-mentioned laws applies to the diplomatic missions, diplomatic staff, consular posts and consular officers, members of the administrative and technical staff of diplomatic missions and consular posts, and to international organisations and their personnel (referred to as “foreign representatives” in the VAT Act), provided that they are not citizens of the Slovak Republic and do not have their domicile in the Slovak Republic.
+The entitlement to purchase tax-exempt products in tax warehouses on the basis of the above-mentioned laws applies to the diplomatic missions, diplomatic staff, consular posts and consular officers, members of the administrative and technical staff of diplomatic missions and consular posts, and to international organizations and their personnel (referred to as “foreign representatives” in the VAT Act), provided that they are not citizens of the Slovak Republic and do not have their domicile in the Slovak Republic.
 The entitlement to purchase tax-exempt products in a tax warehouse does not apply to family members of the above-mentioned group of persons.

 Section 61(15) of Value Added Tax Act provides that tax exemption is granted to the maximum extent to which the value added tax refund is limited under paragraphs 4, 5, 7, 9, 10, and 11 thereof.

 The principle of reciprocity applies, that is, the permission for the purchase of tax-exempt products in a tax warehouse is issued by the customs authority only to foreign representatives of those states that grant a similar advantage or refund tax to the Slovak nationals enjoying privileges and immunities under an international treaty.
-The principle of reciprocity does not apply to international organisations and their personnel.
+The principle of reciprocity does not apply to international organizations and their personnel.

-The tax-exempt goods may be purchased in a tax warehouse for foreign representatives solely by foreign representatives holding a foreign representative certificate, confirmation of compliance with the condition of reciprocity issued by the Ministry of Foreign Affairs of the Slovak Republic, and the permission to purchase tax-exempt goods in a tax warehouse issued by the Bratislava Customs Authority.
+The tax-exempt goods may be purchased in a tax warehouse for foreign representatives solely by foreign representatives holding a foreign representative certificate, confirmation of compliance with the condition of reciprocity issued by the Ministry of Foreign and European Affairs of the Slovak Republic, and the permission to purchase tax-exempt goods in a tax warehouse issued by the Bratislava Customs Authority.